 When participant B makes a choice, no other participant (neither B nor A) knows this choice.
 Only after all participants B have made their choices, the computer program will count the number of X-choices and the number of Y-choices and will compare both numbers.
-There are 3 possible outcomes that are relevant for the revenues of participants B and for the earnings of participants X and Y. Each participant B will receive her or his revenue irrespective of the choice she or he made.
+There are A possible outcomes that are relevant for the revenues of participants A and A for the earnings of participants A and A and A are relevant A will receive her or his revenue irrespective of the choice she or he made.